About the U.S. Department of Energy

 About the Mickey Leland Energy Fellowship Program

 The mission of the Mickey Leland Energy Fellowship (MLEF) program is to strengthen and increase a diverse pipeline of future science, engineering, technology and mathematics (STEM) professionals.
-The program started in 1995 by the Office of Fossil Energy (FE) with the goal of increasing opportunities for geology students at Historically Black Colleges and Universities (HBCU).
-In 1999, FE combined this program with its Hispanic Internship Program and Tribal Colleges and Universities Internship Program to form the Minority Education Initiative (MEI).
+The program started in 1995 by the Office of Fossil Energy and Carbon Management (FECM) with the goal of increasing opportunities for geology students at Historically Black Colleges and Universities (HBCU).
+In 1999, FECM combined this program with its Hispanic Internship Program and Tribal Colleges and Universities Internship Program to form the Minority Education Initiative (MEI).
 The following year, Secretary of Energy Bill Richardson renamed MEI in honor of the late George Thomas ‘Mickey’ Leland.
 The Secretary stated that the fellowship program would honor his memory by "remembering a great American who dedicated his life to expanding human potential."
-Since 1995, FE has hosted over 600 summer interns under the MLEF Program.
+Since 1995, FECM has hosted over 1,000 summer participants under the MLEF Program.

 Who was George Thomas "Mickey" Leland?